 Something you’ll begin to learn as a business owner wearing a marketer’s hat, is that marketing is as much about testing as it is laying down a strategy or having great ideas.
 The tips below are just a handful of ways to improve the way you write email subject lines, but your customers are unique — the more you experiment and test, the closer you’ll get to finding the sweet spot.

 Here are some of our top tips to get you started:

 Rather than writing generic subject lines, segment your mailing list according to what you know about your contacts, e.g. their age, where they live, how loyal a customer they are.
 These all affect the messages you target them with.

 Know your character limits.

 Subject lines that don’t fit within the space provided in recipients’ inboxes get truncated, cutting off part of the text you’ve spent time writing.
 This risks your message not being read in full, and it doesn’t look great either.
-Get to know the different subject line character limits for different browsers (e.g. Google Chrome and Firefox) and devices (e.g. the iPhone X or Samsung Galaxy S8).
+Get to know the different subject line character limits for different browsers (e.g. Google Chrome and Firefox) and devices (e.g. the latest iPhone or Google Pixel).